shdigitech/docker4crmebpro/README.md

 # Docker Compose

-This is a Docker Compose configuration for quickly and easily spinning up a test / development environment for CRMEB.
+This is a Docker Compose configuration for quickly and easily spinning up a test / development environment for CRMEB PRO version.

 - A few links of CRMEB